Minimal Ingredients for Reward Assignment from Expert Demonstrations: Experiments

 \subsection{Online RL Evaluation}

-We then evaluate our proposed reward relabeling methods in the online reinforcement learning setting.
+We next evaluate our proposed reward relabeling methods in the online reinforcement learning setting.
 As in \citet{temporal_ot}, we assume that: $(i)$ two expert trajectories are available; $(ii)$ no non-expert trajectories are available; $(iii)$ the agent interacts with the environment during training to collect reward-less state and action trajectory data.
-This setup tests whether rewards estimated from limited expert demonstrations can effectively guide long-horizon exploration and policy optimization without access to the underlying task rewards.
+This setting tests whether reward assignment methods can provide a usable learning signal for long-horizon exploration and policy optimization when the replay buffer is populated on the fly.
+Experiments are conducted on the MetaWorld benchmark \citep{metaworld2020}.

-Experiments are conducted on the MetaWorld benchmark \citep{metaworld2020}, a suite of high-dimensional robotic manipulation tasks designed to evaluate control precision, generalization, and robustness.
-We evaluate nine representative tasks, e.g., \texttt{basketball-v3}, and \texttt{door-open-v2}.

 For policy learning, we adopt DrQ-v2 \citep{drqv2}, an off-policy actor-critic algorithm that combines sample-efficient Q-learning with strong visual data augmentation.
-Policies are trained from scratch using only the rewards generated by the IRL methods, without access to the environment’s ground-truth reward.
+Policies are trained from scratch using only the rewards generated by the four relabeling methods, without access to the environment’s ground-truth rewards.
 Note that, unlike offline RL evaluations, where we can compute global dataset statistics to normalize the relabeled rewards, online RL maintains a dynamic replay buffer and thus uses a different strategy for reward post-processing.
 More details about task configurations, implementation details, and training hyperparameters can be found in Appendix~\ref{appx:metaworld_setup}.

 In the MetaWorld benchmark, all task episodes have a fixed length, which reduces the Segment-matching method to one-to-one matching between identical agent and expert timesteps.
-While this preserves temporal order, it is less aware of the local trajectory structure.
-Motivated by the temporal mask used in TemporalOT, we introduce a variant of the Segment-matching approach, referred to as Segment-window Reward (Seg-window).
-Segment-window addresses this by incorporating a sliding window mechanism, where each agent state at time $t$ is compared to an expert segment centered at $t$, with a fixed window length $2k_w+1$.
-Rewards are then computed as the negative minimal context-aware cost over this segment.
-Note that Segment-window allows segments to overlap, differing from Segment-matching.
-We fix $k_w=10$ for online experiments, and include an ablation study on $k_w$ in Appendix \ref{appx:window_ablation}.
+While this preserves temporal order, it is less aware of the local trajectory structure and risks large reward variance along an episode.
+A simple remedy is to smooth the relabeled episodic rewards with a Gaussian kernel.
+We therefore report two variants: Seg-Match (raw), which applies the segment correspondence directly, and Seg-Match (smooth), which additionally applies the Gaussian kernel.
+This isolates whether the online gains come from temporal correspondence itself or merely from reward smoothing.